f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

 System Settings -> Controller Management
 ----------------------------------------

 System controller status, HA state, and software upgrades are managed via the **System Settings > Controller Management** webUI page.
 The **High Availability Status** refers to the Kubernetes control plane status which operates in an Active / Standby manner.
-Only one controller will be active from a kubernetes control plane perspective.
+Only one controller will be active from a Kubernetes control plane perspective.
 This does not reflect the status of the layer2 switch fabric on the controllers which operates in an active/active mode.

 An administrator can failover from one system controller to the other, and also perform software upgrades to the controllers as needed.
 You may perform a bundled upgrade which combines both the OS and F5 service components, or they can be upgraded independently.
 An upgrade which includes the **OS**, will be more disruptive timewise vs. an upgrade that only updates the F5 **services**.
 F5 support would recommend which type of upgrade may be needed for a particular fix, or feature.
 Ideally F5 expects to have to update the OS less frequently in the long term than the F5 Services.
-Currently, F5 is recommending upgrades using the full ISO vs. separate OS and service.
+Currently, F5 is recommending upgrades using the full ISO vs. separate OS and service upgrades.

-**NOTE: The intial v1.1.x F5OS-C versions did not support rolling upgrades for the system controllers.
+**NOTE: The initial v1.1.x F5OS-C versions did not support rolling upgrades for the system controllers.
 Any upgrade that is initiated will update both controllers in parallel which will result in an outage for the entire chassis.
 A proper outage window should be planned for any upgrades, and updating the standby chassis first is recommended if possible.
-Rolling upgrade support for the system controllers was added to the 1.2.x release of F5OS-C. Once the system controllers are starting from a 1.2.x release, rolling upgrade is supported.**
+Rolling upgrade support for the system controllers was added to the 1.2.x release of F5OS-C. Once the system controllers are starting from a 1.2.x release, rolling upgrades are supported.**

 .. image:: images/initial_setup_of_velos_system_controllers/image28.png
   :align: center